bazilinskyy/coupled-sim/README.md

 static void SelectRoleGUI(int player, Host host, ExperimentRoleDefinition[] roles, int Role)
 ```

 Next, remove the GUI selection part.
-(In this case I commented it out)
+(In this case, I commented it out)
 ```
 // For manual selection of roles per host and client /*for (int i = 0; i < roles.Length; i++)